kubevirt/kubevirt.github.io/pages/labs/kubernetes/lab7/lab7.md

 We change the yaml definition of this Virtual Machine to inject the default public key of user in the cloud instance.

 ```
+# Generate a password-less SSH key using the default location.
+ssh-keygen
 PUBKEY=`cat ~/.ssh/id_rsa.pub`
 sed -i "s%ssh-rsa.*%$PUBKEY%" vm1_pvc.yml
 kubectl create -f vm1_pvc.yml